James E. Lewis: Artistic career

-James E. Lewis was heavily inspired by the history and culture of African-Americans and Africa.
+James E. Lewis was heavily inspired by the history and culture of African Americans and Africa.
 Lewis once said, "We need to be more supportive of our unique cultural heritage and its arts."
-One such example of his inspirations were gold weights of the Ashanti people.
-Another major influence for him were the masks of the Senufo culture.
-Lewis cited his success as a result of his capability to express himself within the limitation of a predominantly white art world.
-His primary means of gaining acceptance for his works were to create sculptures in a Western naturalistic or abstract expressionist style.
+One such example of his inspirations was gold weights of the Ashanti people.
+Another major influence for him was the masks of the Senufo culture.
+Lewis cited his success as a result of his capability to express himself within the limitations of a predominantly white art world.
+His primary means of gaining acceptance for his works was to create sculptures in a Western naturalistic or abstract expressionist style.
 He once said, "Had I gone in to meetings with their committee looking exotic in a dashiki and all the trappings worn by the young black activists who have knowledge of African aesthetic, my ideas would have been promptly rejected.
 But they accepted what I proposed because it seemed to them that I myself was quite within their norm, and they assumed that what I was proposing had to be sound, whether they fully understood it or not."
 He became the most comfortable with producing three-dimensional works during his first few years at MSU, referring to it as his métier, working on them whatever chance he got.
 His daughter said that he often would go nights without sleep to keep working on his art.
 Many of his works have been described as "socially charged".